Authorized Gopher Tortoise Agent

 - on-site relocation projects that involve any method of capture other than bucket trapping, live trapping, or hand shovel excavation.

-Authorized agents must be well qualified to perform the gopher tortoise conservation actions for which they are requesting permission.
-Agents will likely be the first point of contact many citizens have when they are advised that gopher tortoises are protected.
-Agents must accurately represent FWC policies, guidelines, and rules to the general public and specifically to their clients.
-As a benefit of receiving this permit, agents will have access to a streamlined online permitting process for certain gopher tortoise permit approvals.
-Please refer to the FWC gopher tortoise permitting guidelines (1MB) for specifics on the experience required to qualify for an authorized gopher tortoise agent permit.
+Authorized agents must be able to accurately represent and follow FWC policies, guidelines, and rules with the public and with their clients.
+Please refer to the FWC gopher tortoise permitting guidelines for specifics on the experience required to qualify for an authorized gopher tortoise agent permit.

-In lieu of experience, some activities can be authorized after the successful completion of an FWC-approved training course.
-Training courses offered by Kleinfelder, Wildlands Conservation, and Common Ground Ecology have been approved by FWC.
-Successful completion of any of these training courses will be accepted (for up to 2 years following course completion) for purposes of meeting the requirements for the Authorized Gopher Tortoise Agent permit.
+In lieu of experience, successful completion of an FWC approved course by Kleinfelder, Wildlands Conservation, and Common Ground Ecology will be accepted (for up to 2 years following course completion) for purposes of meeting the requirements for the Authorized Gopher Tortoise Agent permit.
 Individuals can choose to be trained and permitted for as few or as many associated activities as they wish.

 If you are interested in applying to become an authorized gopher tortoise agent, please visit the FWC gopher tortoise online permitting site.
-A user name and password is required.
+A username and password is required.
 Please refer to the authorized gopher tortoise agent permit application checklist for a list of items needed to complete the online application process.
-A paper-based application for the authorized gopher tortoise agent permit is also available, but online application submission is preferred to help expedite a more timely review process.
+If you would like to request accommodations, please email Kirsten Hecht, Communications Coordinator.

 For More Information

-If you are interested in providing an FWC approved authorized agent training course, refer to the FWC training course outline requirements and submit a proposed course syllabus to Katherine Gentry at Katherine.Gentry@MyFWC.com.
+Interested in providing an FWC approved authorized agent training course?
+Submit a proposed course syllabus following FWC training course outline requirements to Katherine Richardson.